jaccomoc/jactl/docs/pages/language-guide.md

 ### Lazy Evaluation, Side Effects, and collect()

-In Jacsal, if a collection method results in another list of values then most methods don't actually generate the list unless they are the last method in the invocation chain.
+In Jactl, if a collection method results in another list of values then most methods don't actually generate the list unless they are the last method in the invocation chain.
 Consider this code:
 ```groovy